MediaJelArchives/go-snowplow-concept/Readme.md

 # Description

+Proof of concept on the snowplow golang tracker

 # Setup

 Ensure you have `Go >= 1.18` installed.
 You may follow these [instructions](https://go.dev/doc/install) to install Go in your environment